aisepucrio/EoCS/README.md

 The developers' answers are present in the answers_experiments.tsv file

-The questions asked during the survey are on questions.doc
+The data_dictionary.doc present the questions for each column in answers_experiments.tsv file.